Programmer-coder/test_ion/readme.md

 ## Getting Started
-  Clone this repo into your local system and install the dependencies and thats it!
+  Clone this repo into your local system, install the dependencies and thats it!

 ## Prerequisites
   1. You need to download and install [NodeJs](https://nodejs.org/en/download/) depending on your Operating System.
-  2. Install MongoDB on your local system which could be downloaded from [here](https://www.mongodb.com/download-center/community).
-Make sure your mondo server is running on port# *27017*.
-Or you can explicitly specify port# using CLI as

-          mongod --port 27017
+  2. You need to provide MongoDB Url and Port#.
+To Download MongoDb [here](https://www.mongodb.com/download-center/community) and start mongo daemon process using below command mongod
+  3. You can either provide your config criteria in *.env* file(check .env_description).
-  3. Install node dependencies using
+  4. Install node dependencies using npm i

-          npm i
 ## Running the Server
-  1. To spin node server(Node server is running on port# *3000*)
+  1. To spin node server(default server port#3000, you can change it using your environment file as mentioned above)

           npm run
   2. Navigate to [index](localhost:3000/) page in browser and you are good to go.